-Rule 2: Children for whom it can be demonstrated that they have a particular medical of social need to go to the school
+Rule 2 :Children for whom it can be demonstrated that they have a particular medical of social need to go to the school:

-Rule 2 applications will only be considered at the time of the initial application, unless there has been a significant and exceptional change of circumstances within the family since the initial application was submitted.

-All schools in Hertfordshire have experience in dealing with children with diverse social and medical needs.
-However, in a few very exceptional cases, there are reasons why a child has to go to one specific school.

-Few applications under Rule 2 are agreed.

-All applications are considered individually but a successful application should include the following:
+- Rule 2 applications will only be considered at the time of the initial application, unless there has been a significant and exceptional change of circumstances within the family since the initial application was submitted. - All schools in Hertfordshire have experience in dealing with children with diverse social and medical needs.
+However in a few very exceptional cases, there are reasons why a child has to go to one specific school. - Few applications under Rule 2 are agreed. - All applications are considered individually but a successful application should include the following:

-- a) Specific recent professional evidence that justifies why only one school can meet a child's individual needs, and/or - b) Professional evidence that outlines exceptional family circumstances making clear why only one school can meet he child's needs. - c) If the requested school is not the nearest school to the child's home address clear reasons why the nearest school is not appropriate. - d) For medical cases a clear explanation of why the child's severity of illness or disability makes attendance at only a specific school essential.

-Evidence should make clear why only one school is appropriate.
-A Rule 2 application will generally not be upheld in cases where more than one school could meet the child's need.
+- Specific recent professional evidence that justifies why only one school can meet a child's individual needs, and/or - Professional evidence that outlines exceptional family circumstances making clear why only one school can meet the child's needs - If the requested school is not the nearest school to the child's home address clear reasons why the nearest school is not appropriate - For medical cases a clear explanation of why the child's severity of illness or disability makes attendance at only a specific school essential - Evidence should make clear why only one school is appropriate - Applications under Rule 2 can only be considered when supported by a recent letter from a professional involved with the child or family, for example a doctor, psychologist or police officer.
+The supporting evidence needs to demonstrate why only one named school can meet the social/medical needs of the child. - Applications for children previously "looked after" but not meeting the specific criteria outlines in Rule 1 may be made under this rule.